cswartzvi/hamilton/docs/concepts/caching.rst

 Roadmap
 -------

-Caching is a significant Hamilton feature and there are plans to expand it.
+Caching is a significant Apache Hamilton feature and there are plans to expand it.
 Here are some ideas and areas for development.
 Feel free comment on them or make other suggestions via `Slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g>`_ or GitHub!

-- **Hamilton UI integration**: caching introduces the concept of ``data_version``.
-This metadata could be captured by the Hamilton UI to show how different values are used across dataflow executions.
+- **Apache Hamilton UI integration**: caching introduces the concept of ``data_version``.
+This metadata could be captured by the Apache Hamilton UI to show how different values are used across dataflow executions.
 This would be particularly useful for experiment tracking and lineage.
 - **Distributed caching support**: the initial release supports multithreading and multiprocessing on a single machine.
 For distributed execution, we will need ``ResultStore`` and ``MetadataStore`` that can be remote and are safe for concurrent access.
 - **Integrate with remote execution** (Ray, Skypilot, Modal, Runhouse): facilitate a pattern where the dataflow is executed locally, but some nodes can selectively be executed remotely and have their results cached locally.
 - **async support**: Support caching with ``AsyncDriver``.
 This requires a significant amount of code, but the core logic shouldn't change much.
 - **cache eviction**: Allow to set up a max storage (in size or number of items) or time-based policy to delete data from the metadata and result stores.
 This would help with managing the cache size.
 - **more store backends**: The initial release includes backend supported by the Python standard library (SQLite metadata and file-based results).
 Could support more backends via `fsspec <https://filesystem-spec.readthedocs.io/en/latest/?badge=latest>`_ (AWS, Azure, GCP, Databricks, etc.)
 - **support more types**: Include specialized hashing functions for complex objects from popular libraries.
-This can be done through Hamilton extensions.
+This can be done through Apache Hamilton extensions.